 Second, don’t turn up to your treatment sessions wearing your system.
 Take your system off as early as possible, ideally a couple of days before, and moisturise your head like crazy.
 This is important because so many former hair system wearers turn up at their clinic with sore and damaged skin, which can really compromise the quality of the end result.

 The bottom line is that the transition from hair system to scalp micropigmentation is really easy, as long as you follow these pieces of advice.
-Like most clients, you will almost certainly feel liberated from the day to day drudgery of system usage, and will be relieved that you don’t have to worry so much about your hair anymore.
+Like most clients, compare how you feel before and after your treatment, and you will almost certainly feel liberated from the day to day drudgery of system usage, and will be relieved that you don’t have to worry so much about your hair anymore.
 Not to mention the fact that you’ll save a considerable amount of money in the process.